-Section 4 (f) gives Rio Tinto a directional drilling permit within 30 days of enactment of the bill to do drilling under the Oak Flat withdrawn area from outside the withdrawn area and within 90 days allows
+Section 4 (f) gives Rio Tinto a directional drilling permit within 30 days of enactment of the bill to do drilling under the Oak Flat withdrawn area from outside the withdrawn area and within 90 days allows Rio Tinto to drill from within the withdrawn area itself.
+Language is included allowing the Secretary of

-Rio Tinto to drill from within the withdrawn area itself.
-Language is included allowing the Secretary of Agriculture to impose "reasonable" conditions on the granting of the permits, but the short time frames make any meaningful review impossible.
+Agriculture to impose "reasonable" conditions on the granting of the permits, but the short time frames make any meaningful review impossible.

 Section 4 (i) says that the intent of Congress is that the land exchange be consummated within one year of the bill's enactment, again making any meaningful review of the conditions of the exchange impossible.
-This is a very important change in this language from the S.409 language.
-S.409 allowed the Secretary of Agriculture (on paper, but not in practice) the possibility of rejecting the exchange.
-This version removes that possibility.
+Several previous versions of the bill allowed the Secretary of Agriculture (on paper, but not in practice) the possibility of rejecting the exchange.
+HR 687 removes that possibility.